rhel-labs/learn-katacoda/sql-server-ansible/step1.md

 # Validate the environment
 >For this scenario, we have started installing ansible in the background.
 The background task will take between 2-5 minutes to complete.

+RHEL System Roles is a collection of Ansible roles and modules that provide a stable and consistent configuration interface to automate and manage multiple releases of Red Hat Enterprise Linux.
+In this step of the lab, we will validate if Ansible is available in the environment.

 To check if ansible installation is complete, we can use the following command - `ansible --version`{{execute}}